CambridgeEngineering/PartIB-Computing-Device-Programming/getting-started.rst

 		}
 	}

+This code is fairly self-explanatory.
+The variable ``myled'' controls the state of LED1.
+Although it is manipulated as an integer, it is an instance of the class `DigitalOut <https://os.mbed.com/handbook/DigitalOut>`_.
+The pin number is specified when the object is declared, and remains attached to it.
+LED1 is a shortcut for the pin number associated with the user LED1.
+These associations are board specific, and defined in the "mbed.h" header file.

 - Press the compile button.
 If there is no error in your code, a file is then downloaded on your computer, ready to be installed on your microcontroller.